pnimma01/Python/README.md

 1. There were 369,711 votes cast in the election.
 2. The candidates were:
-3. Charles Casper Stockham
+    1. Charles Casper Stockham
-4. Diana DeGette
+    2. Diana DeGette
-5. Raymon Anthony Doane -The candidate results were:
+    3. Raymon Anthony Doane
+3. The candidate results were:
-6. Charles Casper Stockham received 23.0% of vote and 85,213 number of votes.
+    1. Charles Casper Stockham received 23.0% of vote and 85,213 number of votes.
-7. Diana DeGette received 73.8% of vote and 272,892 number of votes.
+    2. Diana DeGette received 73.8% of vote and 272,892 number of votes.
-8. Raymon Anthony Doane received 3.1% of vote and 11,606 number of votes.
+    3. Raymon Anthony Doane received 3.1% of vote and 11,606 number of votes.
 9. The winner of election was:
-10. Diana DeGette, who received 73.8% of vote and 272,892 number of votes.
+     Diana DeGette, who received 73.8% of vote and 272,892 number of votes.

-## **Challenge Overview**
+## **Challenge 2 Overview**

-The Colorado Board of Elections employee now wants us to perform an audit based on county.
+The Colorado Board of Elections employee wants us to perform an audit based on county.
 The following tasks need to be performed:

 1. Get a complete list of counties who received votes.
 2. Calculate the total number of votes each county received.